awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-deploying.md

      Return to the Launch Wizard console and choose the refresh button next to the **Key Pairs** dropdown list\.
 The newly created key pair appears in the dropdown list\.
 For more information about key pairs, see [Amazon EC2 Key Pairs and Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)\.

    **Virtual Private Cloud \(VPC\)**\.
 Choose whether you want to use an existing VPC or create a new VPC\.
    + **Select Virtual Private Cloud \(VPC\)**\.
 Choose the VPC that you want to use from the dropdown list\.
 Your VPC must contain one public subnet and, at least, two private subnets\.
+Your VPC must be associated with a [DHCP Options Set](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) to enable DNS translations to work\.
 The private subnets must have outbound connectivity to the internet and other AWS services \(S3, CFN, SSM, Logs\)\.
 We recommend that you enable this connectivity with a NAT Gateway\.
 For more information about NAT Gateways, see [NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the Amazon VPC User Guide\.
      + **Public Subnet**\.
 Your VPC must contain one public subnet and, at least, two private subnets\.
 Choose a public subnet for your VPC from the dropdown list\.
 To continue, you must select the check box that indicates that the Public subnet has been set up and each of the selected private subnets have outbound connectivity enabled\.

 **To add a new public subnet**